SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 {|params| code...}
 In ruby, blocks may also be surrounded by do ... end

+in ruby, to call a passed block, use the yield keyword.
+Anything passed to the yield keyword will be available as arguments to the block

 In JS, there is a special type of first-class anonymous function called an arrow function.
 Arrow functions function similarly to normal js functions, but have a shorter syntax: (<params>) => <block>.
 Instead of a block, you may also specify a single expression, whose value will be returned.